 There is nothing more romantic than exploring a beautiful spot with someone who shares your love of nature and the outdoors.

-A walk on the beach at Lovers Key State Park
+1. A walk on the beach at Honeymoon Island State Park

 Who represents Hollywood’s most classic image of romantic lovers?
 Bogie and Bacall.

 Later, further securing a Bogie connection, an entrepreneur brought the original African Queen river boat from Bogart’s 1952 movie with Katherine Hepburn to Key Largo.
-For a romantic ride, tour Key Largo waterways aboard the African Queen for $49 per person.
+For a romantic ride, tour Key Largo waterways aboard the African Queen.

 To complete your romantic flashback, wrap up your day at the world-famous Caribbean Club, which was used for many of the Key Largo’s exterior shots, and the club also provided inspiration for the story.
 There is no shortage of memorabilia decorating this classic Keys dive bar.

 Here’s our trip report on 36 hours in Key Largo.

 3. Spoil yourself at a night in a special B&B